-GOAL: APPROPRIATELY MANAGE IDENTIFIED SENSITIVE NATURAL AREAS.
+POLICY: APPROPRIATELY MANAGE IDENTIFIED DEVELOPMENTALLY SENSITIVE AREAS.

-- Protect floodplains and steep slopes from unsuitable uses and continue to recognize their value for stormwater management and ecological functions. - Development proposals should be adapted to fit the topography and natural setting of the County. - Special consideration should be given in areas known for karst terrain prior to changes in land use.
-Prior to any development activities in areas known to have karst terrain, a geotechnical analysis should be performed by a certified geotechnical engineer and submitted to the Public Works Department for review.
+- Protect floodplains and steep slopes from unsuitable uses and recognize their value for stormwater management and ecological functions. - Enhancement and management of floodplains and riparian buffers utilizing appropriate native species should be encouraged to improve stormwater management and reduce sedimentation. - Development proposals should be adapted to fit the topography and natural setting of the County. - Special consideration should be given in areas known for karst terrain prior to changes in land use.
+Preliminary site investigations should be performed to determine karst vulnerability and if warranted, additional detailed investigations should be considered. - Prior to any development activities in areas known to have karst terrain, a geotechnical analysis should be performed by a certified geotechnical engineer and submitted to the Public Works Department for review. - Stormwater design in karst areas should utilize small scale Low Impact Development practices.
+Special consideration must be afforded to stormwater hotspots and sinkholes.
+The use of regional detention practices with large drainage areas should be strongly discouraged. - The current definition of steep slopes should be examined if any adjustment would assist in reducing erosion.